near/NEPs/specs/ChainSpec/Upgradability.md

 ### Versioned data structures

-Given we expect many data structures to change or get updated as protocol evolves, few changes are required to support that.
+Given we expect many data structures to change or get updated as protocol evolves, a few changes are required to support that.

 The major one is adding backward compatible `Versioned` data structures like this one: